carl-erwin/unlimited/README.md

 - **Codec**<br/>
-The codec is responible of the ByteBuffer interpretation
+The codec is responible of the Buffer interpretation

 TextCodec emits codepoints